Alaris, Inc.: Hardware products (1991–1996)

-Alaris, Inc., was founded by Raymond Yu in Fremont, California, in 1991, as a producer of high-performance motherboards for personal computers.
-The company operated in stealth mode for the first two years of its existence before announcing in March 1993 that it had signed a contract with IBM for the latter to produce PC motherboards based on Alaris's specifications from IBM's Microelectronics plants in Burlington, Vermont, and Charlotte, North Carolina.
+Alaris, Inc., was founded by Raymond Yu and Philip Lau in Fremont, California, in 1991, as a producer of high-performance motherboards for personal computers.
+Both Yu and Lau had worked as executives for Everex Systems (Yu as VP of engineering and Lau as treasurer) in the 1980s.
+Everex was another Fremont-based computer hardware manufacturer, which found market success in the early 1980s as a vendor of IBM PC–compatible computer systems and expansion cards before faltering in the early 1990s, culminating in its Chapter 11 bankruptcy in 1993.
+The two operated Alaris in stealth mode for the first two years of its existence before announcing its first products in 1993.
+Yu and Lau positioned the company as a design and manufacturing firm to support systems integrators who wanted to avoid investing in hardware development capabilities themselves.
+Their initial business model focused on providing clients with early access to cutting-edge technologies through partnerships designed for very high volume manufacturing and global distribution.
+This strategy came at a time when the PC industry in the early 1990s had been shifting away from prioritizing hardware, which had mostly become a commodity, in favor of software and services.

+Alaris announced its first products, comprising a line of IBM PC compatibles, in March 1993.
+Later in the same month, Alaris signed a contract with IBM for the latter to produce PC-compatible motherboards based on Alaris's specifications from IBM's Microelectronics plants in Burlington, Vermont, and Charlotte, North Carolina.
 Alaris's motherboards initially made exclusive use of IBM's 486SLC line of processors, a licensed clone of Intel's i486SX which IBM introduced in 1992.
 Alaris paid IBM US$127 million for the contract, representing a total shipment of several hundred thousands of motherboards.
 Yu had previously considered Solectron and SCI Systems as manufacturers of their motherboards but ultimately turned to IBM for their more rigorous testing services and three-year warranty program.
 By 1994, Alaris was one of IBM's largest customers, as well as one of the most popular vendors of IBM's x86-based processors.
 Said Yu the previous year: "I don't consider [IBM] a contractor.
 I consider them a partner".